projen/projen/API.md

 Name|Description
 ----|-----------
 [AutoRelease](#projen-autorelease)|Automatic bump modes.
+[AutoUpgradeDependenciesSchedule](#projen-autoupgradedependenciesschedule)|How often to check for new versions and raise pull requests for version updates.
 [CdkApprovalLevel](#projen-cdkapprovallevel)|*No description*
+[DependabotScheduleInterval](#projen-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [DockerComposeProtocol](#projen-dockercomposeprotocol)|Network protocol for port mapping.
 [GitpodOnOpen](#projen-gitpodonopen)|What to do when a service on a port is detected.
 [GitpodOpenIn](#projen-gitpodopenin)|Configure where in the IDE the terminal should be opened.